ampproject/amphtml/extensions/amp-lightbox-gallery/1.0/README.md

 You must include each Bento component's required CSS library to guarantee proper loading and before adding custom styles.
 As a web component

-The examples below demonstrate use of the `<bento-lightbox-gallery>` web component.

 ### Example: Import via npm

 ```sh